formonkey/angular-paint/README.md

 # Paint editor
-From the client it has been proposed to make an application similar to windows paint and You should have only these actions:
+From the client it has been proposed to make an application similar to windows paint that only have these actions:

 - Undo / redo
 - Colour selection